+HST177 TM

-HST177 I American History 1865 to Present 3 cr. hr.
+American History 1865 to Present

 This is a survey history course from the time of Reconstruction to contemporary times.
 This will include reconstruction through populism and progressivism, becoming a world power through industrialization and militarization, the two World Wars and America's involvement with world affairs and wars.
 Political, social, and economic development of the United States will be emphasized.
 KRSN: HIS1020 United States History Since 1877